opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 As it's a json, we can with AngularJS expression navigate into it's structure go get the value of any key.
 For exemple, to get the dataset title, we go from the context, to the ``dataset`` list, then to the ``metas`` list, then we can reach the title value.
-Encapsulated in a bug header html tag, it looks like this :
+Encapsulated in a big header (h1 HTML tag), it looks like this :

  .. code-block:: html